 You’ll find the Faculty of Health, Psychology and Social Care in the state-of-the-art Brooks building, on Manchester Metropolitan University’s Manchester campus.

 The new, award-winning, £139m development opened in October 2014 and it’s home to Manchester Met’s Faculty of Health, Psychology and Social Care and Faculty of Education.

-Situated a short walk from the other half of the Manchester campus, our students are minutes away from the retail and cultural heart of the city.
-The new building is also perfectly sitiuated for the new £10m Student Union, which opened in 2015.
+Situated a short walk from the other half of our Manchester campus, students are minutes away from the bustling retail and cultural heart of the city.
+The Brooks building is also perfectly located for the new £10m Student Union, which opened in 2015.

 You can now book facilities at the Brooks building for conferences and events.
-Contact our events team for more information.

 As part of the University's wider environmental strategy, our objective is to achieve the Three Zeros: